ThomasPinna/TweakblogApi/README.md

 	2. 	get a Blog's content, title, description and reactions
 	3.  get recent blogs
 	4.	whitelist/blacklist like features
+	5.	find title/description if it doesn't exist yet
+	6.	temporal blog cache (every blog will now be downloaded at most once per execution)

 upcoming features

- 2.	find title/description if it doesn't exist yet
  3.	hack comment, so that you can place comments via tweakblogs.net
  4.	get Blogs from multiple persons
  6.	cache blogs (save them and only load them again if version is older then x time)